 As the unbridled choice of lakhs of medical students, every year, turns out to be, opting for a second choice or simply the Plan B, if the student does not qualify for the NEET exam, is to settle down for something less or totally different from their interests.
 This choice can be referred to at any point including even after qualifying the exam and not getting the medical seat in their desired medical university.

-Life after your NEET result can be a cake-walk or a wander in the maze, where the chances of getting lost are extremely high.
-Many a times you might think of giving up and quitting altogether.
-Lack of wise-decisions on your part can also get you tangled and waste your time, efforts as well as money.
+Life after your NEET result can be a cakewalk or a wander in the maze, where the chances of getting lost are extremely high.
+Many a time you might think of giving up and quitting altogether.
+Lack of wise decisions on your part can also get you tangled and waste your time, efforts as well as money.

-The above strategies and cases are a generalised way, however, what to know what suits you the best depending on your score and performance in the NEET exam, one can get a personal counselling session with the much involved and highly experienced counselors of Rus Education, who have been guiding the students to their journey of becoming a doctor for the past 3 decades.
+The above strategies and cases are a generalized way, however, what to know what suits you the best depending on your score and performance in the NEET exam, one can get a personal counseling session with the much involved and highly experienced counselors of Rus Education, who have been guiding the students to their journey of becoming a doctor for the past 3 decades.

-To book a personal counselling session, the students can ring us at our student helpline number 1800-833-3338 or visit the nearest office of Rus Education at the time of their convenience.
+To book a personal counseling session, the students can ring us at our student helpline number 1800-833-3338 or visit the nearest office of Rus Education at the time of their convenience.

 Found this helpful?
 Do not keep it to yourself.
 Share it with your friends and you might be a part of their success story someday!

 Read More: Advantages of Studying MBBS in Russia